The best 7 days in Hanoi!

 As a local, I know where you should go and what you should do so that your time in Hanoi would be amazing and memorable.
 By the time you've finished reading this article, you will have figured it all out.

 I’m going to share with you some itinerary ideas for your 7-day trip in Hanoi.
 These are all carefully considered and reasonable itineraries.
 So, read on!

-If you want an itinerary which is more suitable for your requests, contact for FREE Itinerary Planning with 24/7 support.
+If you want a FREE Itinerary Planning which is more suitable for your requests, contact us for 24/7 support.

 For More Itineraries in Hanoi, please check out:

 You may found many ancient corners like this anywhere of Hanoi

 Option 1: Hanoi - Halong Bay - Ninh Binh (4 days in Hanoi, 3 days in Halong Bay, 1 day in Ninh Binh)

 This option covers Hanoi, Ninh Binh and Halong Bay.
 You have plenty of days in Hanoi as a home base and enough time to explore Hanoi to the fullest.
 This one-week itinerary is an easy one and mainly focus on relaxing purpose.

 That's why this is a reasonable itinerary for everyone, from groups with elders or kids, families, friends and solo travelers.
 Anyone who wants a leisurely and unhurried trip then this is the perfect trip.

 Free walking tour to the old quarter with AZlocal NPO